-9.5 The proposed amendments to the Trade Marks Act, 1993, seek to ensure compliance of the Act with the provisions of the TRIPS Agreement in this regard and to bring South African trade mark law into line with international norms and standards relating to the protection of well-known foreign trade marks.
+10.5 The proposed amendments to the Trade Marks Act, 1993, seek to ensure compliance of the Act with the provisions of the TRIPS Agreement in this regard and to bring South African trade mark law into line with international norms and standards relating to the protection of well-known foreign trade marks.
 In addition it is proposed to correct or clarify certain other provisions of that Act.

-9.6 Amendments to the Designs Act, 1993, are suggested in order to achieve compatibility between the Act and the TRIPS Agreement.
+10.6 Amendments to the Designs Act, 1993, are suggested in order to achieve compatibility between the Act and the TRIPS Agreement as well as the ARIPO Protocol.
 Other proposed amendments seek to correct or clarify certain provisions of that Act.

-10. The draft Bill has been prepared by the Standing Advisory Committee in regard to copyright, trade marks, patents and designs constituted under section 40 of the Copyright Act, 1978.
+11. The draft Bill has been prepared by the Standing Advisory Committee in regard to copyright, trade marks, patents and designs constituted under section 40 of the Copyright Act, 1978.
 Being of a technical nature, the contents thereof were discussed with the South African Institute of Intellectual Property Law.
 In so far as the amendments to the Patents Act, 1978, relate to harmonising the Act with the PCT, close consultation with the World Intellectual Property Organisation ("WIPO") took place.
-In
+In several instances recommendations made by the South African Institute of Intellectual Property Law were accepted while representatives of WIPO participated in the drafting of the relevant amendments to the Patents Act, 1978.